Israeli forces storm Gaza school sheltering displaced, killing 15

 The siege of the school is still under way.

-At least 19 other Palestinians, including women and children, were also killed in several Israeli air attacks and bombings across Gaza since late Saturday and the early hours of Sunday.
+In all, at least 46 Palestinians were killed across Gaza in the last 24 hours, the besieged territory’s Ministry of Health said, adding that five “massacres” were committed by Israeli forces during the same period.

-Of the 19 dead, at least 14 were reported in the southern Gaza City, including in the Sheikh Radwan neighbourhood, where an Israeli raid hit a residential building in the Abu Iskandar area.
+Of total death toll, at least 14 were reported in the southern Gaza City, including in the Sheikh Radwan neighbourhood, where an Israeli raid hit a residential building in the Abu Iskandar area.

 Our colleagues from Al Jazeera Arabic also reported that four of those deaths were from an Israeli raid on a house in al-Nafaq Street in the centre of Gaza City.